neubot/neubot/doc/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Neubot does not inspect your traffic, does not monitor the sites you
-have visited, etc. Neubot use a tiny fraction of your network capacity
+have visited, etc. Neubot use a fraction of your network capacity
 to run periodic transmission tests and this tests either use random data
 or data from our servers.